gina-alaska/alaska_affordable_energy_model-data/res_model_data.md

   * Organization Name: Alaska Energy Authority/Alaska Industrial Development and Export Authority
   * Contact Email: NMcMahon@aidea.org
   * Delivery Method: Basecamp (Alaska Affordable Energy Model Project)
+  * Origin:
+    1. Total occupied is from the 2010 US Census.
+    2. Data was extracted and cleaned from the Alaska Retrofit Information System.
+The data was separated into two categories: BEES and Weatherization/Home Energy Rebate.
+    3. For the BEES entries, the total number of BEES compliant residences per community, the average square footage and the average Energy Use Index (EUI) were determined.
+The BEES total consumption was found for each community using these values.
+    4. The Weatherization/Home Energy Rebate entries were divided into pre- and post-retrofit categories.
+With no other data to cross-check against, the pre-retrofit category was assumed to mirror the average characteristics of the housing stock in a community or region.
+The pre-retrofit average square footage and average EUI was computed for each community and region.
+    5. The post-retrofit average area and average EUI was calculated by community.
+The total post-retrofit consumption was calculated by community.
+    6. For each entry that had a pre- and post-retrofit entry, the EUI reduction was determined.
+The EUI reductions were averaged at the community and regional levels.
+    7. Statistical analysis was performed to determine if the data available for each community was statistically significant.
+Specifically, the pre-retrofit average square footage, average EUI, and post-retrofit average EUI reduction were checked for statistical significance.
+If the values were not statistically signficant, the regional average was used.
+The data was then cleaned to fix any logically inconsistent results.